 - Nuts and seeds.
 Sunflower, Almond, and Pumpkin are good choices unless their consumption is restricted by you, friends, teammates, etc.

 - Protein from any meat, fish, dairy, or egg source.

 Choose whole food snacks first, such as portable fruit, vegetables or hard-boiled eggs.

 When necessary, supplement your whole food snacks with packaged foods that adhere to Rule #1.

-Whether Gatorade, a Clif Kid Z Bar or granola bar, manufactured sports snacks fall into the supplement category.
+Whether Gatorade, a Clif Kid Z Bar, or a granola bar, manufactured sports snacks fall into the supplement category.
 By definition they should supplement your real food eating plan, to fill in gaps that exist in your whole food diet.